jsonresume/jsonresume-theme-class/README.md

 resume export --theme @jsonresume/jsonresume-theme-class your-name.pdf
 ```

-### Notes
+### Accessibility

-* It's recommended to declare the `meta.language` property in your JSON Resume for accessibility.
-This is the [BCP47 tag](https://developer.mozilla.org/docs/Web/HTML/Global_attributes/lang#language_tag_syntax) for the language your your résumé is written in.
+It's recommended to declare the `meta.language` property in your JSON Resume for accessibility.
+This is the [BCP47 tag](https://developer.mozilla.org/docs/Web/HTML/Global_attributes/lang#language_tag_syntax) for the language your résumé is written in.
 For example, `en` for English.

+### For Servers

+**Heads-up!** ⚠️ This project _doesn't_ sanitize the input/output.
+Typical usage is to run this locally with your own JSON Resume, so a trustworthy environment with trustworthy input.
+If this project will be deployed in a server environment, you must use a library like [DOMPurify](https://github.com/cure53/DOMPurify) to sanitize the output.

 ## Features

 ### JSON Resume 1.0.0

-This supports the JSON Resume 1.0.0 spec, and is backward compatible with earlier versions.
+This supports the JSON Resume 1.0.0 spec and is backward compatible with earlier versions.

 ### Application Tracking System (ATS) Friendly

-Many companies and recruiters use [ATS](https://en.wikipedia.org/wiki/Applicant_tracking_system) systems that [parse CV's](https://en.wikipedia.org/wiki/R%C3%A9sum%C3%A9_parsing) and extract the information into a standard format.
-Part of maintaining this theme includes reviewing this and adhering to standard practices when building the résumé.
+Many companies and recruiters use [ATS](https://wikipedia.org/wiki/Applicant_tracking_system) systems that [parse CVs](https://wikipedia.org/wiki/R%C3%A9sum%C3%A9_parsing) and extract the information into a standard format.
+We review some of these tools and adhere to standard practices while building the theme.

 ### Markdown

-You can use inline Markdown on properties to make text bold, italic, or link them to external pages.
-This namely applies to the `summary` and `highlights` properties in the JSON Resume schema.
+You can use inline Markdown in the following properties to make text bold, italic, or link them to external pages:

+* `summary`
+* `highlights`

 ### Open Graph Protocol

 Populates the `head` of the HTML document with [Open Graph](https://ogp.me/) tags.
-This allows social media platforms and instant messengers to create embeds when your résumé is shared.
+This enables social media platforms and instant messengers to create embeds when your résumé is shared.

 ### Dark Mode

-Includes a dark mode, and uses the [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) CSS property to provide a positive user-experience.
+Includes a dark mode, and uses the [`prefers-color-scheme`](https://developer.mozilla.org/docs/Web/CSS/@media/prefers-color-scheme) CSS property to provide a positive user-experience.

 ### Optimized